vaibhav-sinha/kong-java-client/README.md

   * OAuth2
   * LDAP

-Support for more plugins is being added.
+### Security Plugins
+  * ACL
+  * IP Restriction

+### Traffic Control Plugins
+  * Rate Limiting
+  * Request Size Limiting
+  * Request Termination

+Only those plugins are supported which might need configuration through code.
+For example, adding rate limit for a new consumer when there is a new signup.
+Plugins which require one time configuration are not supported.

-For example, to add credentials for a new Consumer for Basic Auth
+Example Usage: To add credentials for a new Consumer for Basic Auth

     kongClient.getBasicAuthService().addCredentials("con-su-mer-id", "username", "password");